Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 ## Runner/Test Executor

 * Purpose:
-	* Runner is responsible for sequencializing, executing and tracking test cases from start to end.
+	* Runner is responsible for sequentializing, executing and tracking test cases from start to end.

 * Facilities:
 	* Artos provides test runner which can execute multiple test suites in parallel.